gritsandev/coppla-privacy/index.md

 used to identify you personally.

-**Device Identifiers.** The analytics library assigns an installation identifier to each copy of the app and reads the Android advertising identifier.
-We use these only to count users and understand usage.
-We do not use them to show you ads or to build advertising audiences.
+**Device Identifiers.** The analytics library assigns an installation identifier to each copy of the app, which we use only to count users and understand usage.
+We do not collect the Android advertising identifier: collection of it is switched off, and the permission that would allow it is removed from the app.

 ---